paloth/centreon-interview/README.md

 Build

-- Add variable to the build for version, release, changelog
+- Add variables to the build for version, release, changelog

 Jenkins

+- Review Jenkins architecture and security
+- Automate the release creation on github repository through the github api.

 ---

 Launch local command
 ```